-On cross-correlations near the Juan de Fuca Ridge, as shown in Figure 13b,c for station pairs J47A-J37A and J47A-J35A, clear fundamental mode Rayleigh wave signals are observed in a period range that extends to as low as 4 sec.
-Longer period measurements (>15sec) are missing from the station pair J47A-J37A because of the three-wavelength criterion (Benson, 2008), but longer periods are well observed on station pair J47A-J35A.
-Cross-correlations to stations located in shallow waters near the coastline, however, appear to be much noisier, especially in the primary microseism band.
-Figure 13d,e show two examples of such cross-correlations, one on the oceanic side between station pair J47A-J33A and the other on the continental side between station pair J33A-I05D.
-The contamination is probably from tilting and compliance noise in the shallow ocean as described by Webb and Crawford (1999)

-and Crawford and Webb (2000).
-Such noise largely disappears for cross-correlations from deep water to the continent, as shown in Figure 13f.
-Fairly good fundamental mode dispersion is observed between 5 and 30 sec period on the station pair J47A-I05D, although signals in the secondary microseism band appear to be weaker.
+that extends to as low as 4 s.
+Longer period signals (>15 s) are missing from the station pair J47A-J37A, as is often the case for stations that are near to one another, but longer period signals are well observed on stations that are further separated, such as the station pair J47A-J35A.
+Cross-correlations including stations located in shallow waters near the coastline, however, appear to be much noisier, especially in the primary microseism band.
+Figs 13(d) and (e) show two examples of such cross-correlations, one on the oceanic side between station pair J47A-J33A and the other on the continental side between station pair J33A-I05D.
+The contamination is probably from tilting and compliance noise in the shallow ocean as described by Webb & Crawford (1999) and Crawford & Webb (2000).
+Such noise largely disappears for cross-correlations from deep water to the continent, as shown in Fig. 13(f).
+Fairly strong fundamental mode dispersion is observed between 5 and 30 s period on the station pair J47A-I05D, although signals in the secondary microseism band appear to be weaker.

 We conclude, therefore, that in both the primary and secondary microseism bands, deep-water generated microseisms efficiently propagate onto the continent and are recorded by seismic stations.
-The shallow water stations appear to be contaminated by strong local noise and de-noise techniques (e.g., Webb and Crawford, 1999; Crawford and Webb, 2000) may be necessary to extract the ambient noise signal in these regions.
-Below 5 sec period, however, no signals are observed between the deep oceanic and continental stations, which is probably due to scattering attenuation (and perhaps anelastic attenuation) at the transition across the continental-shelf boundary as discussed by Bromirski et al. (2013).
+The shallow water stations appear to be contaminated by strong local noise and denoise techniques (e.g. Webb & Crawford 1999; Crawford & Webb 2000) may be necessary to extract the ambient noise signal in these regions.
+Below 5 s period, however, no signals are observed between the deep oceanic and continental stations, which is probably due to scattering attenuation (and perhaps anelastic attenuation) at the transition across the continental-shelf boundary as discussed by Bromirski et al. (2013).